ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   - Instead of `clockerino.AddDays(1);`, do `clockerino = clockerino.AddDays(1);`
 - What do you do if you encounter a `for` loop with augmenting a string?
   - Use `StringBuilder` if available, fast and less memory.
+- Photography!
+  - Shot photos for an organization's banquet, over 700+ photos.
+- Gym!
+  - Chest and triceps.

 # May 2, 2019